goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 PPO's clipping prevents the fine-tuned model from diverging too far from the base model's distribution, maintaining fluency while optimizing for human preferences.
 This is why responses from RLHF models feel coherent - they're constrained to stay within a trust region of the original model's behavior.

 The journey from policy gradients through TRPO to PPO represents a beautiful example of how complex theoretical insights can be distilled into simple, practical algorithms.
 PPO takes TRPO's guarantee of monotonic improvement and approximates it with a first-order method that captures the essential insights: prevent destructive updates, enable data reuse, and maintain computational simplicity.

-This progression from theoretical understanding to practical implementation exemplifies the best of machine learning research - not just solving problems, but solving them in ways that practitioners can actually use.

 ### MoE